 - Image Collection – photographs and postcards of people, buildings and historic scenes.
 We also house most of the Charlotte Observer negatives from 1956-2000.

-- School Publications – Older yearbooks are also available online at DigitalNC.org.
+- School Publications – Yearbooks from Charlotte-Mecklenburg schools.
+Older yearbooks are also available online at DigitalNC.org.

-- Family Research Computer Center - offers access to websites useful for local history and genealogy research.
-Free access to Ancestry.com's Library Edition and a sizable collection of genealogy resource CD-ROMs are also available.
+- Family Research Computer Center – offers free access to Ancestry.com's Library Edition access and other websites useful for local history and genealogy research.
+A sizable collection of genealogy resource CD-ROMs is also available.

 - Music Archive – We have one of the largest collections of local music in North Carolina.
 From gospel to country, bluegrass to folk, rock to hip-hop, the music of the Carolinas can be discovered in the Carolina Room.
 Recordings may not be duplicated and listening sessions are by appointment and for research purposes only.